 SAFE_TO_JSON

 to return graph elements results in duplicate properties.
-This is due to the
+This occurs because

 first-level keys of the JSON